Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Numerical experiments and discussions

 \subsection{Asymptotic expansion}

-First we develop an algorithm for the numerical recovery.
-Note that to recover the orders $\alpha_j$ and weights $r_j$, one classical approach is to apply the regularization method, e.g., Tikhonov regularization \cite{ItoJin:2015}, which involves a misfit on the measured data (and proper regularization), with the forward map defined implicitly by the initial boundary value problem \eqref{eqn:fde} (as done recently in \cite{LiaoWei:2019,SunLiZhang:2021} for recovering one single order).
-Unfortunately, this approach does not apply in the setting of this work, since the medium (and consequently the forward map) is unknown.
-Instead, we shall employ a more direct approach, which is inspired by the uniqueness analysis in Section \ref{sec:uniqueness}.
+First we develop an algorithm for the numerical recovery, inspired by the analysis.
+Note that to recover the orders $\alpha_j$ and weights $r_j$, one classical approach is to apply the regularization method, e.g., Tikhonov regularization \cite{ItoJin:2015}, which involves a misfit on the measured data (and proper regularization), with the forward map defined implicitly by problem \eqref{eqn:fde} (as done recently in \cite{LiaoWei:2019,SunLiZhang:2021} for recovering one single order).
+Unfortunately, this approach does not apply in the setting of this work, since the medium (and thus the forward map) is unknown.
+Instead, we employ a more direct approach, which is inspired by the uniqueness analysis in Section \ref{sec:uniqueness}.
 In the spirit of the classical Karamata-Feller Tauberian theorem \cite[Section XIII.5]{Feller:1970}, the asymptotic of the Laplace transform $\hat u(x_0,p)$ as $p\to\infty$ corresponds to the asymptotic of the function $u(x_0,t)$ as $t\to0^+$.
 Indeed, the argument for the uniqueness result in Theorem \ref{thm:main2} is essentially about the asymptotic behavior of the measured data $\mathcal{R}^* u(x_0,t)$.
-Specifically, we have the following asymptotic expansion, which lays the foundation of the procedure for the numerical recovery below.
+We have the following asymptotic expansion, which lays the foundation of the procedure for the numerical recovery.